josh-W42/Taskshare-frontend/README.md

-# TaskSare: A Productivity Web Application
+# TaskShare: A Productivity Web Application

 ## About:
 TaskShare is a full stack web application built using the MERN stack.
 It allows teams to communicate by text in real-time and delegate routine tasks.